Corkcicle vs Yeti: picking the right mug

 How do they retain ice?

-Why should you get a travel tumble and how do you choose the right one?
+Why should you get a travel tumbler and how do you choose the right one?

 I doubt if choosing a travel tumbler will be the most complicated decision, you’ll have to make this year.
 Either way, there are many great brands in the market and choosing a product shouldn’t be a brainless decision.
 This is what you should look for in a good travel tumbler.

-How long it keeps liquids warm or cold
+How long it keeps bevarages warm or cold

 This is what differentiates a tumbler from a water bottle.
 They all have different retention prices based on the type of insulation they come with.
 If you’re looking for a tumbler to keep your coffee hot while you work 9 to 5, then getting one with a 24-hour retention capacity would definitely be overkill.
 You should instead give more consideration to the volume it carries instead of prioritizing the retention time.